AliSoftware/ObjcSwitch/README.md

   the objects to be tested in the parameters.

-An alternative method `switchCaseWithComparisonSelector:` is provided if you need to selector different to `isEqual:` for objects comparison.
+An alternative method `switchCaseWithComparisonSelector:` is provided if you need to use a selector other than `isEqual:` for objects comparison.
 Its syntax is basically the same as `switchCase:`, except that you provide the `@selector` to use as the first parameter before the `nil`-terminated list of testObject/codeBlock pairs: